-As noted, Advanced Conceptual design work is complete on the Green Line Extension project, with the final portion of the Advanced Conceptual/Preliminary Engineering plans submitted to the MBTA on August 15, 2012.
-These submittals were made in phases, with the in-progress Advanced Conceptual designs for the seven stations submitted in late May, the design submittals for the bridges and roadways in late June, and the viaduct, track and guideway components submitted in mid-August.
-Comments on the first rounds of submittals have been issued and will be addressed/incorporated into the Advanced Preliminary Design in the coming months.
+The final volume of the Advanced Conceptual design plans was submitted by the consultant team to the MBTA on August 15, 2012.
+These submittals were delivered in phases, with the in-progress Advanced Conceptual design plans for the seven stations submitted in late May, the design submittals for the bridges and roadways in late June, and the viaduct, track and guideway components submitted in mid-August.
+Comments on the design submittals are being addressed and will be incorporated into the Advanced Preliminary design as necessary.

-As the designs for the stations and bridges have continued, new questions and design challenges have developed; some relate to emergency egress and accessibility requirements, while others to the receipt of new, more detailed survey information and recently identified utility conflicts.
-The MBTA is appealing a decision by the State Building Inspector in regard to the design of the emergency egress off the end of 4 of the station platforms, and is working to resolve this issue as soon as possible.
-Additional studies are now underway in order to provide options for resolution of these issues as quickly as possible.
-Of particular note, an agreement must still be reached on a design that will allow the MBTA paratransit service to safely and conveniently access the new Green Line station at Gilman Square, and coordination with NStar and MWRA is ongoing in regard to revised station layouts at Ball Square.
-Drainage issues at Washington Street Station and alternative ways to provide Traction power are also being studied.
-Lastly, a relocated 2nd entrance at Lechmere is under consideration along with review of future options for a 2nd head house at the Union Square station.
-Roadway improvements at Lechmere, which are the responsibility of the NorthPoint development project, continue to be an item of discussion between NorthPoint and the City of Cambridge and the members of the East Cambridge neighborhood and affect the design in this area.
+As the station and bridge design has continued, new questions and design challenges have developed.
+Some of these new issues relate to emergency egress and accessibility requirements, while others are linked to the receipt of new, more detailed survey information and recently identified utility conflicts.
+For instance, the MBTA is preparing the documents to appeal a decision by the State Building Inspector in regard to the acceptance of the design of the emergency egress from the end of four station platforms (College, Ball, Lowell, and Union).

+Additional studies are also now being wrapped up in order to provide direction to the design consultant as soon as possible.
+Of particular note: (1) Concurrence with the City of Somerville is needed on which of a series of design options should be selected that will allow the MBTA paratransit service to safely and conveniently access the new Green Line station at Gilman Square, (2) Coordination continues with NStar and MWRA with regard to revised station layouts at Ball Square, (3) Evaluation of drainage issues and solutions at Washington Street Station and the Redbridge-Northpoint area; these alternatives were presented to by the project team to the MBTA and a plan forward has been endorsed.
+(4) Study of alternative methods to provide Traction Power, (5) Finalization of the design for a relocated 2nd entrance at Lechmere, and (6) Development of options of how a future 2nd head house could be added at the Union Square station; these options have been reviewed with the City of Somerville.

+The phasing of the roadway improvements at Lechmere (O'Brien Highway, North First Street, and Water Street) which are the responsibility of the NorthPoint development project, continue to be an item of discussion between the GLX team and the NorthPoint developer, along with the design of O'Brien highway improvements.
+Discussion also continues between NorthPoint, the City of Cambridge, and the members of the East Cambridge neighborhood.
+The GLX project is also coordinating the Viaduct design with the Archstone II development and the 22 Water Street developer.